CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 ### Update View {#upv}

 This use case is activated when any changes in plugin configuration is made during its activity.
 The configuration may be related to internal state of plugin as well as to plugin setup in QuimP.
 All these actions may require redrawing of current screen and updating current outlines.
+For this purpose the original segmented snakes are store as well.
+See [technical notes](@ref td)

 Conditions: